GENERAL INFORMATION

 Introduction: The JACK sanctuary, located in the zoo of Lubumbashi, has the mission to protect and preserve Pan Troglodytes in order to return it to its natural

 environment.
 For many researchers, when a Pan Troglodyte is removed from its natural environment, it experiences a variety of unnatural conditions.
-Indeed, the captive
+Indeed, the

-contact with humans and the conditions for keeping them in captivity are all factors likely to increase the risk of zoonoses.
-Objective: In fact, the authors evaluate the
+In addition, transport, contact with humans and the conditions for keeping them in captivity are all factors likely to increase the risk of zoonoses.
+Objective: In fact,

-impact of enclosure size and fortification systems, feeding, reproductive management and preventive medicine on the health of Pan Troglodytes in captivity in the sanctuary.
+the authors evaluate the impact of enclosure size and fortification systems, feeding, reproductive management and preventive medicine on the health of Pan

-"Young Pets Confiscated in Katanga" Method: This prospective study was based on the evaluation of the conditions of accommodation, the analysis of the feeding system,
+Troglodytes in captivity in the sanctuary.
+"Young Pets Confiscated in Katanga" Method: This prospective study was based on the evaluation of the conditions of

-the management of the reproduction and the level of application of various programs of the preventive medicine.
-Results: the sanctuary JACK provides its residents a living
+accommodation, the analysis of the feeding system, the management of the reproduction and the level of application of various programs of the preventive medicine.

-space of 97.6 m2 per adult and 88.3 m2 and / or 88 m2 per youth, feeds them daily with 5 kg of food and 3 kg and the water at a rate of 2 times 2 liters and 2 times 1.2
+Results: the sanctuary JACK provides its residents a living space of 97.6 m2 per adult and 88.3 m2 and / or 88 m2 per youth, feeds them daily with 5 kg of food and

-liters of drinks other than water per day respectively.
-This study also showed that all females at the age of sexual maturity are placed on a renewable contraceptive implant
+3 kg and the water at a rate of 2 times 2 liters and 2 times 1.2 liters of drinks other than water per day respectively.
+This study also showed that all females at the

-every three years.
-Checking, health monitoring, regular systematic deworming of staff and continuous training of healers, are rigorously applied and improved over the years
+age of sexual maturity are placed on a renewable contraceptive implant every three years.
+Checking, health monitoring, regular systematic deworming of staff and

-within the sanctuary JACK.
-The same is true of the good keeping of the residents' medical records, the routine sanitary control and the fight against parasites, the limitation
+continuous training of healers, are rigorously applied and improved over the years within the sanctuary JACK.
+The same is true of the good keeping of the residents'

-of the stressful circumstances of the residents and the hygiene of the infrastructures.
-Conclusion: the results of this study show that the size and layout of the housing
+infrastructures.
+Conclusion: the results of this study show that the size and layout of the housing enclosures do not take into account the needs of the behavior and

-enclosures do not take into account the needs of the behavior and lifestyle of the animals.
-In addition, the diet, which was considered to be very varied, did not lead to any
+lifestyle of the animals.
+In addition, the diet, which was considered to be very varied, did not lead to any negative findings on residents' health.
+In addition, the use of

-negative findings on residents' health.
-In addition, the use of contraceptive implants makes it possible to maintain the already overflowing number of residents; the personnel
+contraceptive implants makes it possible to maintain the already overflowing number of residents; the personnel health program and preventive medicine are applied,

-health program and preventive medicine are applied, with the exception of vaccination.
+with the exception of vaccination.

 Key words: Impact, enclosures, feeding, reproduction, preventive medicine, Pan Troglodytes and captivity.